WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 **Talking Points**:

-- Render will not be invoked if `shouldComponentUpdate()` returns false
+- Render will not be invoked if `shouldComponentUpdate()` returns false.
 - You should never set `state` in `render` - `render` should only react to changes in `state` or `props`, not create those changes.
-- Render should be a 'pure' function- it does not modify component state, it returns the same result each time it’s invoked, and does not directly interact with the browser.
+- Render should be a 'pure' function: It does not modify component state, it returns the same result every time it’s invoked, and it does not directly interact with the browser.

 </aside>